YetAnother-WhosAtMyFeeder Svelte Themes

 3. YA-WAMF receives the event - The backend is subscribed to that MQTT topic and picks up the message

-4. Efficiency Check - If "Trust Frigate Sublabels" is enabled and Frigate already has a label, we use it instantly.
+4. Efficiency Check - If "Trust Frigate Sublabels" is enabled and Frigate already has a label, I use it instantly.

 5. Classification runs - Otherwise, the image goes through a local model (TFLite or ONNX) trained on bird species.